 There should have been nothing but praise and gratitude for the Economic Fighters League’s Ernesto Yeboah for taking a stand against the constant assault on our humanity and dignity by Members of Parliament.
 Freedom and justice have seldom been attained without upending the system set by the people against whom you aim to protest.
-Ghana’s independence movement, the women’s movement, South Africa’s fight against apartheid and countless more should have taught us that.
+Ghana’s independence movement, the women’s movement, South Africa’s fight against apartheid, and countless more should have taught us that.
 None of these movements would have accomplished their objectives without radical strategies and tactics.
-Yes, Ernesto Yeboah’s protest was disruptive but his methods weren’t inappropriate under the circumstances.
+Yes, Ernesto Yeboah’s protest was disruptive, but his methods weren’t inappropriate.

-For so long MPs have taken us, the people who elect them, for granted.
+For so long, MPs have taken us, the people who elect them, for granted.
 They come to Accra with the promise to work with the government of the day to improve our communities and lives.
-We give them everything to make this possible–car loans, rent-free accommodation, immense power and privileges.
+We give them everything to make this possible–car loans, rent-free accommodation, immense power, and privileges.
 But once they get here, they pass bills and laws and approve agreements without consulting their constituents.
-They put their party and collective interests above ours and the country.
+They put their party and collective interests above ours and the country’s.

 It was time someone told them that enough was enough.
 Despite public anger over the decision to build a new chamber, MPs debated the issue as though we were insane to be offended that MPs from constituencies without basic amenities had earmarked $200 million to build a multipurpose Parliament.
 During that debate, the MP for Adansi-Asokwa, KT Hammond, said: “MPs cannot sit under trees,” to which Ernesto Yeboah replied, ”Drop that chamber.”
 Hammond’s comments reflect the deep lack of respect MPs have for the people who elect them.
 It is as insulting as the decision to build the chamber.